FilippoDeSilva/FilippoDeSilva/README.md

 ## 🧠 About Me

 Hi!
-I’m **Filip** — a developer who loves building tools, automating workflows, and integrating security in everything I touch.
+I’m **Filip** — a developer passionate about building tools, automating workflows, and integrating security into every project.

-- 🛠️ **I love building things** — dashboards, automations, full-stack tools
+- 🛠️ **Builder at heart** — dashboards, automations, full-stack applications
-- 🔐 **Security enthusiast** — blending red/blue team tactics with dev workflows
+- 🔐 **Security enthusiast** — blending red/blue team tactics with development workflows
-- 💬 **I enjoy breaking and rebuilding stuff** to learn how it works
+- 💬 **Curious mind** — breaking and rebuilding to understand systems deeply
-- 📦 Currently focused on **SOC automation**, **file vaults**, and **streamlined chats**
+- 📦 Currently focused on **SOC automation**, **file vaults**, and **streamlined communications**
-- 🌍 Based in the UAE, tinkering with React, Next.js, Go, and CLI tools
+- 🌍 Based in the UAE, working with React, Next.js, Go, and CLI tools

 ---